hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Known issues

-1. The built-in VPN client in Windows may not support IKEv2 fragmentation.
+1. The built-in VPN client in Windows may not support IKEv2 fragmentation (this feature <a href="https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-ikee/74df968a-7125-431d-9c98-4ea929e548dc" target="_blank">requires</a> Windows 10 v1803 or newer).
 On some networks, this can cause the connection to fail or have other issues.
 You may instead try the <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode.
 1. Ubuntu 18.04 users may encounter the error "The password you entered is incorrect" when trying to import the generated `.p12` file into Windows.
 This is due to a bug in `NSS`.
 Read more <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/414#issuecomment-460495258" target="_blank">here</a>.
 1. If using the strongSwan Android VPN client, you must <a href="../README.md#upgrade-libreswan" target="_blank">upgrade Libreswan</a> on your server to version 3.26 or above.